Next Generation Ethernet Network Interface Software

 Extended Filter Options

 With the port-based access, application tools such as CANoe and CANape access the interface according to a new scheme.
 The application only considers the Ethernet ports that are important for it.
-This enables the application to receive and process only the relevant Ethernet packets.
-This reduces the computing load on your PC that is required for processing non-relevant packets.
+This enables the application to receive and process only the relevant Ethernet packets and reduces the computing load on your PC that is required for processing non-relevant packets.

 Extensive Ethernet packet filters are also available.
-These filter out irrelevant Ethernet packets on the basis of packet content.
+These filters remove irrelevant Ethernet packets based on packet content.
 Filtering is possible via e.g. IP addresses, TCP ports or MAC addresses.

 Free Definition of Topologies

-The requirements for an interface differ depending on the area of application regarding to the desired functionality.
-When measuring, you rather need many TAPs (Test Access Points), whereas when testing with the help of a residual bus simulation, you often emulate a certain topology.
+The requirements for an interface differ depending on the area of application and desired functionality.
+When measuring, you need many TAPs (Test Access Points), whereas when testing with the help of a residual bus simulation, you often emulate a certain topology.
 A simple Ethernet port is often sufficient for pure access to the network.

 With a new and user-oriented configuration surface, you can set up the interfaces clearly and conveniently.
-The graphic display of the topology and the assignment of the Ethernet ports by drag'n'drop simplify configuration and increases clarity.
+The graphic display of the topology, and the drag and drop assignment of the Ethernet ports simplifies configuration and increases clarity.

 The new configuration surface supports the handling of different interface configurations and the exchange of configurations with other project participants.
 Configurations can be easily stored, loaded and distributed using the PC.